 |International flights: 1st Floor, Passenger Terminal, Gate 1, Booth 6-7|

-Taxis are available 24 hours a day, and in the metropolitan areas they can be divided into standard taxis, deluxe taxis, international taxis, and jumbo taxis (mini vans).
-Rates begin at 3,000 won for standard, 5,000 won for deluxe and 3,600 won for international taxis.
-The average rate for a standard taxi from the Incheon Airport to Myeongdong is about 60,000 won.
+Taxis are available 24 hours a day, and in the metropolitan areas, they can be divided into standard taxis, deluxe taxis, international taxis, and jumbo taxis (mini vans).
+Rates begin at 3,800 won for standard and 6,500 won for deluxe.
+The average rate for a standard taxi from the Incheon Airport to Myeongdong is about 80,000 won.
 Fares can be paid by cash, credit card or T-money card (transportation card).

 There are several train lines in operation, including the high-speed KTX (Korea Train Express), the ITX (Intercity Train Express), the regular Saemaeul and Mugunghwa, and the commuter Nuriro trains.
 Tickets can be purchased on-site and through the KORAIL website.
 For weekends and holidays, it is best to book tickets in advance, as seats sell out quickly.

 |KORAIL Pass (KR Pass)||A rail pass exclusive for foreigners that allows them to use all trains of KTX standard class or below (excludes subways and tourist trains) during a set duration of time.||On-site or KORAIL website (www.letskorail.com)||2-day select pass: 121,000 won|